kettubot/kettu-docs/Command documentation/Moderation commands.md

 **/mute <m/h/d/w/M/y/perm> <@User/ID> [@User/ID]... [reason] [--nsfw] [--link= / image]**

 This command mutes a bad Fluffball.
 The NSFW flag removes the users avatar from the moderation log.
 The link flag adds an image to the reason, uploading an image also has the same result.
+An example time might be `2w4d` for 2 weeks and 4 days.

 --------